slack-samples/deno-announcement-bot/README.md

 ## Create a Link Trigger

-[Triggers](https://api.slack.com/future/triggers) are what cause Workflows to run.
-These Triggers can be invoked by a user, or automatically as a response to an event within Slack.
+[Triggers](https://api.slack.com/future/triggers) are what cause workflows to run.
+Triggers can be invoked by a user, or automatically as a response to an event within Slack.

-A [Link Trigger](https://api.slack.com/future/triggers/link) is a type of Trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
-When clicked, the Link Trigger will run the associated Workflow.
+A [link trigger](https://api.slack.com/future/triggers/link) is a type of Trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
+When clicked, the link trigger will run the associated workflow.

-Link Triggers are _unique to each installed version of your app_.
+Link triggers are _unique to each installed version of your app_.
 This means that Shortcut URLs will be different across each workspace, as well as between [locally run](#running-your-project-locally) and [deployed apps](#deploying-your-app).
-When creating a Trigger, you must select the Workspace that you'd like to create the Trigger in.
+When creating a trigger, you must select the Workspace that you'd like to create the trigger in.
 Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.

-To create a Link Trigger, run the following command:
+To create a link trigger, run the following command:

 ```zsh
 $ slack trigger create --trigger-def ./triggers/create_announcement.ts
 ```

-After selecting a Workspace, the output provided will include the Link Trigger Shortcut URL.
+After selecting a Workspace, the output provided will include the link trigger Shortcut URL.
 Copy and paste this URL into a channel as a message, or add it as a bookmark in a channel of the Workspace you selected.

-**Note: this link won't run the Workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.
+**Note: this link won't run the workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.